 Residential Annual Water Demand in Gallons Per Capita Per Day

 • This measure reflects all billed residential water use (single-family, duplex, and multi-family rate codes).
 It does not, however, include any water used by commercial rate codes associated with residential properties (like irrigation accounts, club houses, pools, offices and other uses that typically have a commercial rate code).
-This metric is highly dependent on weather conditions’ impacts on residential irrigation water use.
+It also does not include unbilled water, such as as water losses in the distribution system, prior to being billed to the customer.
+Therefore, this residential number is not calculated the same way as ENV 101.

 • The AWWA National Water domestic per capita consumption benchmark from 2017 is about 61 gallons per person per day, which is notably lower than ours.
 This is likely due to certain areas in the US not needing to irrigate landscapes, whereas in the arid west, outdoor water use is much higher and contributes to greater per capita water consumption.